SAP-archive/teched2021-ANA260/exercises/Section 10 - Time Analysis/README.md

-# Section 10 - Time Analysis
+# Section 10 - Time Analysis Deep Dive

 ℹ️**Objective:** Learn how to effectively analyze your time-based data, how to create time-based filters, calculations and visualisations.